laurahamilton/Lauras-Skill-Journal/README.md

 In the Services menu, choose EC2.
 Next, click Instances.
 Note the number of instances are running.
 Those instances should support your web application.

-If you want to continue exploring the Amazon EC2 service resources that were created by Elastic Beanstalk, feel free to explore them.
+If you want to continue exploring the EC2 service resources created by Elastic Beanstalk, go ahead and explore them.
 You will find a security group with port 80 open, load balancer that both instances belong to and an auto scaling group that runs from two to six instances, depending on the network load.

 <p align="center"> <img width="600" height="300" src="AWS Elastic Beanstock 2.png"> </p>